 A review of theory, policy, and practice related to the assessment of student learning outcomes in the K-12 classroom.
 Content includes the writing of instructional objectives, types of assessment and their construction, and the analysis and use of test results.
 The focus is on strategies for assessing student learning and use of assessment data in instructional decision making.
 Prerequisite: Acceptance into the Teacher Education Program.
-Concurrent enrollment: EDU 401, 409, 429, 461.

-EDU 459 METHODS OF TEACHING SOCIAL STUDIES (MIDDLE SCHOOL)
+EDU 459 METHODS OF TEACHING SOCIAL STUDIES (MIDDLE GRADES)

-À discussion of current methods, trends, and concepts in teaching the social sciences at the middle school level.
+A discussion of current methods, trends, and concepts in teaching the social sciences at the middle grades level.
 Emphasis is given to the development of appropriate objectives and to reviewing curricular and instructional materials for teaching of the disciplines of the social sciences.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner will be included.
 Knowledge of and appreciation for cultural diversity is stressed.
 Prerequisite: Admission to the teacher education program.
-Concurrent enrollment: EDU 466.